 Despite some overlap, however, the majority of your classes will be unique to the specific degree program you’re in.
 The biggest differences in coursework will develop as you choose specializations based on your interests and career path.

-MBA Coursework
+MBA coursework

 In an MBA program, you’ll take courses that provide a broad overview of key business areas, including: